Preparing to Breastfeed

 I wish I knew some of what I am going to share with you before starting on my breastfeeding journey.

 Prepare mentally for breastfeeding.
 It sounds silly, but a positive attitude can make all the difference in the world.
 Firstly, if you have had a previous experience with breastfeeding, analyze what was good and what you would do differently about your experience.
 Let go of any remaining emotions or guilt that may still be present.
 It may help to discuss your previous experience with a Lactation Consultant and see if there was anything that could have been done differently that you may want to change this time around.
 Similarly, if this is your first experience, think about any concerns you have and discuss them prenatally with a Lactation Consultant.
-Many Moms have it in their head that they may not be able to breastfeed because of something like a flat nipple, or someone else in their family who couldn’t but there are many things that can be done to remedy these concerns.
+Many Moms have it in their head that they may not be able to breastfeed because of something like the appearance of their nipple, or someone else in their family who did not reach their breastfeeding goal but there are many things that can be done to remedy these concerns.
 Setting yourself a reasonable breastfeeding goal may also be helpful.
 “I am going to breastfeed for 3 months and get help in the first week this time”, or whatever makes sense for you.
 This goal can be constantly moved further as things get easier with time.
 If you enjoy reading books the book “The Motherly Art of Nursing” by La Leche League is a fantastic book to read prior to deliver or after for support.
-Lastly, know who your supporters are and turn to them post-partum whether they are friends, family or a Lactation Consultant.
+Lastly, know who your supporters are and turn to them after baby comes; whether they are friends, family, group support or a Lactation Consultant.

 Get help early.
 If your baby and you are having trouble with latching, ask for help early!
 Ask your nurse in the hospital for help, or ask to see the hospital Lactation Consultant.
 Make sure you get a good latch each time to prevent damage; it can make future nursing sessions more painful even with a good latch.
+If the latch is painful, unlatch and try again.
 Hand express a small amount of colostrum after each feed and rub it on your nipple and areola, allow it to air dry to help protect and heal nipples.
-If you have damage on your nipples, you have been having a difficult time in the hospital breastfeeding, you are supplementing or you are using a nipple shield or tube at the breast; early access of community support from a lactation consultant is crucial to a successful breastfeeding journey.
+If you have damage on your nipples, you have been having a difficult time in the hospital breastfeeding, you are supplementing baby with breastmilk or formula or you are using a nipple shield or tube at the breast; receiving follow up support once home is crucial to a successful breastfeeding journey.

 Start hand expressing as soon as possible after birth if any of the following is happening: your baby is very sleepy (and not feeding well), having trouble latching, or separated from you due to health concerns; this will help with your milk supply.
 In a study hand expression after feeds in the first two weeks made for more milk at two weeks than a group that was not hand expressing.
 Ask your nurse or hospital Lactation Consultant how to hand express.
 Watch this video on hand expressing: https://www.healthyfamiliesbc.ca/home/articles/video-hand-expressing-breastmilk